to replicate the proximal femur

 Work undertaken by Krishnan (5) has shown that there is no correlation between medullary canal size and femoral offset.
 Standard implants often become limited because of their homothetic design when the femoral offset to be restored is not proportional to the size of the canal.

-The personalized stem has a neck designed to reconstruct the joint by restoring the centre of rotation with no compromise based on the planned stem position.
+The individualized stem has a neck designed to reconstruct the joint by restoring the centre of rotation with no compromise based on the planned stem position.

 The stem is designed to restore femoral anteversion in a personalised manner and to maximise anterior-posterior stability and joint function.